Jacksonville Jaguars schedule this week

 |Sunday, Jan.
 9||1:00 PM||CBS|

 It’s not a stretch to picture Jacksonville pass-rusher Josh Allen teeing off on Wentz, along with 2020 first-round pick K’Lavon Chaisson.
-If that young duo can knock the Colts signal-caller off his spot, Indianapolis will have its hands full as Lawrence and Co. play ball control and feed off the energy of their home crowd.
+If that young duo can knock the Colts signal-caller off his spot, Indianapolis will have its hands full on the road.
+That said, the visitors probably have enough firepower to get the “W” in the season finale.